ibm-js/deliteful/docs/Combobox.md

 Characteristics:
 * It allows to benefit from the customization mechanism of the list item rendering.
 * Provides single and multiple selection modes.
 * Provides optional interactive filtering of list of options (single selection mode only).
-* The rendering of the popup is multi-channel responsive: the popup is displayed below/above the main button.
+* The rendering of the popup is multi-channel responsive: by default, the popup is displayed on desktop below/above the main element, while on mobile it is displayed in a centered overlay.

 *Example of deliteful/Combobox (single choice mode, on desktop browser):*